- 1 How did ancient Indians preserve food?

 Lard kept at room temperature will keep for about four to six months, depending on conditions.
 By contrast, lard stored in the refrigerator will have a shelf life of up to a year.

 Among the oldest methods of preservation are drying, refrigeration, and fermentation.
 Modern methods include canning, pasteurization, freezing, irradiation, and the addition of chemicals.
 Advances in packaging materials have played an important role in modern food preservation.

 Food preservation slows down the activity of disease-causing bacteria or kills bacteria in food altogether.
 Preserving food keeps it from spoiling too quickly and allows it to last for weeks or even months.

 - By removal of micro-organisms (filtration)

 - By hindering the growth or activity of micro-organisms (use of low temperature, drying, creating anaerobic conditions or using chemicals).

 - By killing the micro-organisms (using heat or irradiation).

-How did they keep food cold in the 1500s?
+How did they preserve fruit in the old days?

 Fruits were often dried, but a far more tasty method of preserving them past their season was to seal them up in honey.
 Occasionally, they might be boiled in a sugar mixture, but sugar was an expensive import, so only the cooks of the wealthiest families were likely to use it.